Tour de France reveals UK stages for 2027 Grand Départ

 Edinburgh will host the start of the men’s Tour next year, with Scotland’s breakout star from this year’s Tour, Oscar Onley, sure to relish a 184km home stage on 2 July.

-After a transfer from Carlisle, two stages of 223km await.
+After a transfer from Carlisle to Keswick, two stages of 223km await.

-Stage 2 treats riders to a taste of the Lake District.
-Starting in Keswick, the peloton will be spared the region’s notorious climbs – well known to veterans of the Fred Whitton Challenge – as they skirt Windermere and Blackburn en route to the finish line in Liverpool.
+The second day’s racing treats riders to a taste of the Lake District.
+The peloton will be spared the region’s notorious climbs – well known to veterans of the Fred Whitton Challenge – as they skirt Windermere and Blackburn en route to the finish line in Liverpool.

 Stage three is the turn of Wales: starting in Welshpool, the race will head south, squiggling through Dragon Ride territory in the Brecon Beacons before finishing in Cardiff.